tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Communications from Pensoft

 Emails originating from “pensoft.net” are often interpreted by overzealous email systems as potential spam.
 Please whitelist or otherwise train your email system to recognize these vital communications.
-You will receive notifications (from awt@pensoft.net) for each abstract in ARPHA for which you are an editor.
+You will receive notifications (from awt@pensoft.net) for each abstract in ARPHA for which you are an editor, every time there is a change of [status](#abstract-status) for that abstract.
 If you share/forward the email, please remove links first.
 You will not be able to tell who else may have received the same notification in auto-generated emails.
 Emails will reference the collection to which the abstract was submitted in both the subject line and in the body of the email, as well as the journal name (body only).

 ### Update your profile